 - Continuing education for librarians can be provided, replicated, and enhanced nationwide through the sharing of ideas, plans, and programs of ALA and its chapters.

 - Chapters and ALA may share more directly and regularly in the development of knowledge and information about chapters and ALA.

 - Programming, necessary for well-informed librarians, is readily accessible through the ALA and its chapters and is enhanced by cooperation between ALA and chapters.

-- ALA, with its chapters, constitutes an invaluable pr effort for libraries, keeping before the american public the essential role of libraries in providing the access to information resources that is so critical a foundation to our society.
+- ALA, with its chapters, constitutes an invaluable pr effort for libraries, keeping before the American public the essential role of libraries in providing the access to information resources that are so critical a foundation to our society.